A short description of the commonly used coin grades.

 and another at MS-65/63 could be considered to have an overall grade of MS-63.

-Net grading is a term used when referring to coins that have problems.
+Net grading is a title used when referring to coins that have problems.
 For example, a coin might

 have XF wear, but have been scratched, corroded, cleaned, etc. Often, such a coin will be given a